-7.1 Purpose
+7.1 Purpose and Background

-The work was aimed at qualitatively assessing a dock's potential to exacerbate ice jamming, based primarily on the LTVCA's practical experience in this area.
-Note that the scope of work did not include hydraulic or ice modelling.
+The work was aimed at qualitatively assessing a dock's potential to affect ice jamming, based primarily on the LTVCA's experience.
+The work did not include hydraulic or ice modelling.

-Discussions were held with the LTVCA, including Jack Robertson (LTVCA retired), which indicated that docks did not seem to have a noticeable effect on ice jamming.
-However, in the past, docks were not very robust so they tended to get broken up easily if they became part of an ice jam.
-Also, in the past, there were relatively few docks exposed to ice as people tended not to leave them in the River in winter.
-Furthermore, the LTVCA would only give approval for temporary docks that were to be removed in winter (J. Wintermute, LTVCA, personal communication).
-There appears to be more interest now in having permanent docks (J. Wintermute, LTVCA, personal communication); and if the docks were built to withstand ice forces, they would most likely be more robust than the ones in the past.
+Discussions were held with the LTVCA, including Jack Robertson (LTVCA retired), which indicated that docks did not seem to noticeably affect ice jamming.
+However, in the past, docks were not very robust so they tended to get broken up if they became part of an ice jam.
+Also, in the past, relatively few docks were exposed to ice as people generally did not leave them in the river in winter.
+Furthermore, the LTVCA would only give approval for temporary docks.
+There appears to be more interest now in having permanent docks; and if docks were built to withstand ice forces, they would likely be more robust than the ones in the past.
 Thus, the LTVCA's experience to date must be interpreted with care.